sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

   )
 ```

-Each project is associated with an immutable map (set of key-value pairs) describing the project.
+Each subproject is associated with a sequence of key-value pairs describing the subproject.

 For example, one key is `name` and it maps to a string value, the name of
-your project.
+your subproject.
-The key-value pairs are listed under the `settings(...)` method as follows:
+The key-value pairs are listed under the `.settings(...)` method as follows:

 ```scala
 lazy val root = (project in file("."))